Dinma-the-Analyst/Airbnb-Listing-Metrics-2019/README.md

 ```
 ### Results/Key Finidings
 1. Bronx has the highest average prices and Brooklyn offers a balance between affordability and proximity.
 2. Manhattan have higher proportions of listings followed by Brooklyn.
-Also, Staten Island shows very low listing volume, but relatively high availability for active listings.
+Also, Staten Island shows high listing volume, but relatively low availability.
 3. Entire home/apartment is most common in Manhattan, while private rooms are more prevalent in Brooklyn and the Bronx.

 ### Recommendations
 1. For Travelers: Consider Brooklyn for cost-effective stays.
 Brooklyn offers a balance of affordability, availability, and proximity to Manhattan.
 2. For Hosts: Invest in full apartments over shared rooms.
 Entire homes consistently attract higher prices and longer stays, especially in Manhattan and Queens.
-3. For City Planners and Policy Markers: Regulate in low-availability areas like Staten Island cautiously.
-Despite low volume, Staten Island has high listing availability, indicating stable local hosting that may not need heavy regulation.

 ### Limitations
 This analysis provides useful insights, but there are some limitations to keep in mind:
 1. The data is from 2019 only.
 It doesn't show trends over time.
 2. Some listings had wrong or extreme prices, which may affect the results, even after cleaning.

-###
+### Visualization using BigQuery